 Search visibility is calculated by estimating the click-through rate (CTR) based on ranking positions for tracked keywords.
 A good organic visibility score typically means ranking in the top 10 for primary keywords and seeing a steady increase in organic traffic.

 It’s a huge shift because optimization stops being reactive and becomes intentional.
-Once you know how each page behaves, you can strengthen your Organic Search Visibility with accuracy instead of assumptions.
+Once you know how each page behaves, you can strengthen your organic visibility with accuracy instead of assumptions.

 After This Setup…